Best Blogging Platforms Compared: The Exit-Cost Framework

 Last year, I helped a newsletter writer with 4,000 paid subscribers move from Substack to Ghost.
 The reason was simple math.

 Ghost is an open-source blogging and newsletter platform built by the non-profit Ghost Foundation, focused specifically on publishing, memberships, and email.
-Publications running on Ghost now collectively earn over $100 million annually, while Ghost itself reports $8.5 million in annual revenue as of mid-2025.
+The platform’s Starter plan costs $15/month (billed annually), and paid subscription features kick in on the Publisher plan at $29/month.

 The number that matters most: Ghost takes 0% of your membership revenue.
 Zero.
-You pay a flat hosting fee (starting at $9 per month for Ghost Pro, or free if you self-host) and keep every dollar your subscribers pay you, minus standard Stripe processing fees of about 2.9% plus 30 cents per transaction.
+You pay a flat hosting fee and keep every dollar your subscribers pay you, minus standard Stripe processing fees of about 2.9% plus 30 cents per transaction.
+Ghost connects directly to your own Stripe account, meaning the money goes to you, not a middleman.

 Compare that to Substack, where the platform takes 10% of your paid subscription revenue on top of Stripe fees.
+Sacra reports Substack hit $45M in annualized revenue in mid-2025 with more than 5 million paid subscriptions.
 For a small newsletter making $500 per month, the difference is $50.
 Annoying but survivable.
 For a publication making $10,000 per month, that’s $1,000 per month going to a platform that, functionally, does less than Ghost.

 Ghost’s SEO is solid out of the box: clean HTML, fast loading, automatic XML sitemaps, and structured data built in.
 It doesn’t have WordPress’s plugin ecosystem, and customization requires some Handlebars templating knowledge.
 But if your primary goal is “publish great content, build a paid audience, keep your money,” Ghost is the strongest answer I’ve found.